praxis/praxis/reference/application.md

 {% endhighlight %}

 The error handler must implement a `handle!(request, error)` method, where `request` is the current `Request` instance being processed, and `error` is the exception in question.
 The return value is sent back to the client.

+### Formatting Validation Responses

+Any validation errors encountered in the flow of the request will be processed by the registered `validation_handler` in the Application.
+All applications are pre-configured to use a handler that generates validation responses using the `Responses::ValidationError` class.

+This default behavior, however, may be customized by registering your own validation handler like this:

+{% highlight ruby %}
+Praxis::Application.configure do |application|
+  application.validation_handler = MyValidationHandler.new
+end
+{% endhighlight %}

+The validation handler must implement a `handle!(summary:, request:, stage:, errors: nil, exception: nil, **opts)` method where:

+* `summary` is a string containing a short description of the validation error
+* `request` is the current `Request` instance being processed.
+One can get to the `action` and other interesting values from it.
+* `stage` is a string denoting where in the request flow the validation error occurred: 'request', 'response' ...
+* `errors` is an array of the errors as returned by the underlying type validations performed.
+The default types for headers, params and payload will return individual error message containing a string with the details of the encountered error.
+If you are using custom payload types, however, they could return different data in each of the individual error messages.
+* `exception` is the exception in question.

+The return valid from the `handle!` must be a Praxis response, which will be directly returned to the client.

 ### Rack Middleware